-Loon op zand, March 2020:
+Loon op Zand, The Netherlands.
+March 2020.

 · Air humidity and ambient temperature.

-· Hight of the horse.
+· Height of the horse.

 · Age of the horse.

-· Body Condition Score of the horse.
+· Body Condition Score (BCS) of the horse.